 In today’s increasingly globalized world, supply chains are highly complex and interdependent and therefore vulnerable to risks, such as geopolitics and natural disasters.
 For instance, the current tumultuous times have disrupted businesses with suppliers in heavily affected areas and the ongoing threat of tariffs and sanctions have pressured firms to source suppliers elsewhere.
 Your procurement strategy and framework must be robust while being adaptable to changes and disruptions.
+Companies the world over are beginning to appreciate the difference that a potent procurement and sourcing strategy can make for their bottom line.

 At The Poirier Group (TPG), when assessing your procurement and sourcing strategies, we take a deeper look at an organization’s internal needs as well as those of the market, strengthening the relationship of the company and its suppliers.
 Our supply chain management team then assists in creating contacts globally to provide the most value to organizations in the procurement process.
 Finally, we rapidly assess the current maturity of product sourcing and tracing initiatives in your organization and recommend specific supply chain improvement-focused initiatives to both reach tracing and sourcing goals and enhance design and measurement.
+These are the specifics you must dive into in order to form an effective procurement and sourcing strategy.

 Our team creates and implements outsourcing strategies that are robust and flexible while reducing costs, and mitigating foreseeable risks across multiple scenarios.
 This allows your organization to focus on pressing local initiatives.
 Meanwhile, our supply chain management team also assures minimal business disruption and conflict with external vendors and organizations through extensive research, analysis and constructive communication.